What Is a General Ledger Report?

 How to Read a General Ledger Detail Report?

-The most commonly used sections in the general ledger report include assets, liabilities, equity, income and expenses.
-These are divided into monthly sections, with the beginning and ending monthly balances.
+There are 5 sections in the general ledger report, including assets, liabilities, equity, income, and expenses.
+These are divided into monthly sections, beginning and ending monthly balances.

 What Is the Importance of a Ledger?

-- It helps in the compilation of the trial balance and find out if your books balance
+- It helps in the compilation of the trial balance and finding out if your books balance

-- It helps you spot unusual transactions, errors and fraud
+- It enables you to spot unusual transactions, errors, and fraud

 - It shows you the revenue and expenses and helps you limit your spending